grep265/Docker/xclock_docker/README.md

 # Xclock Apps docker container

-This Docker container runs xclock apps.
+This Docker container runs the xclock app.
 This might serve a basic example to start testing containers with GUI capabilities.

 ## Pre-built image - Docker hub